deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Adam didn't bother with his key.
 The doorframe and lock both disintegrated as he just swatted the door so hard that even one of the hinges broke, leaving it hanging drunkenly from the top corner.
 His expression wouldn't have looked out of place on an angry war deity, and Ava actually shrieked a little and took a shocked couple of steps back.

-Sean's own reaction was no less violently startled – he flinched away from the broken door and wound up having to scramble to his feet to avoid tipping over the chair arm and onto the floor.
+Sean's own reaction was no less violently startled---he flinched away from the broken door and wound up having to scramble to his feet to avoid tipping over the chair arm and onto the floor.

 Ava had retreated even further across the room as Adam bore down on her, until her back was against the wall and she was penned in against it by the palm he'd smacked down right next to her head.
 She was wearing any expression that was the very picture of equal parts bewilderment and fright.
 From where he was standing, Sean couldn't see Adam's face, but he could see the rage simmering in every line of those titanic muscles.